Graeme-A-Fraser/COMP3004-Group-Project/README.md

 # Boondoggle V2

-_it's 3:30am so this is a little rough but I wanted to get some of my thoughts out there._

 ## How-to

 1. Open a console and navigate to where your AndroidStudioProjects folder is.
 In my case it's C:\Users\Eric\AndroidStudioProjects\